 Google Earth is a blessing and a curse.
 Obviously it’s nice to see amazing satellite images of the Earth, and it’s awesome to be able to zoom in and see where we live or places we’ve never been to.
 Then again, there are people who are constantly finding UFOs, monsters, ghosts, and sea serpents in the images.
 Most of the images look somewhat interesting, if nothing else, but are easily explainable by distortions in the imaging method itself.
-I suspect that is the case with this photo.
+I suspect that is the case with this photo of an alleged New Zealand sea monster.
 And also, I’m not sure why the whale explanation is immediately discounted.

 A mystery sea creature seen on Google Earth is suspected to have caused an unexplained wake in New Zealand’s ocean waters.
 Opposing Views reports that last week an unusual wake was seen at Oke Bay of the Bay of Islands located in the Far North District of the country’s North Island.